Kinđa: Importance

 Kinđa is the largest and was one of the best preserved kurgans in Serbia, which are all over 8 centuries old.
 Based on its monumental size, it is believed that Kinđa is the tomb of someone very important.
 In the vicinity of Kinđa there are number of other hillocks which can be identified as kurgans, which makes Kikinda a place with the richest eneolithic heritage in Serbia.
 However those other mounds, 5 or 6 of them, are in bad shape and gradually being reduced to the agricultural land.
 Another archaeological locality, "Gradište", is situated close to Kinđa, in the village of Iđoš.

 The mound is somewhat of a symbol of Kikinda.
 A section of the municipality is named after it, so as a street and a neighborhood in the town itself.
 The mountaineering club in Kikinda is also named "Kinđa", as it is the highest elevation point in the region.

 One of the reasons for the preservation of the mound's original shape is the lush, autochthonous vegetation which covers it.
-As the most of the land in Vojvodina is being used for extensive agriculture for centuries, Kinđa represents a genetic reserve for the original steppe and meadow flora.
+As most of the land in Vojvodina is being used for extensive agriculture for centuries, Kinđa represents a genetic reserve for the original steppe and meadow flora.
 As the foothills of the mound are not being cultivated, the vegetation on top is not being nitrified, nor the weeds are invading it because of the pre-vegetation which grows slightly above the ground.
 On the top of the mound there are small turfs of crested wheat grass, the typical grass of the loess ledges.
 European feather grass also grows on the mound, though it is mostly extinct from other parts of Banat.
 Other plants include common couch and horehound.
 Vegetation on other mounds in the surrounding area is destroyed and turned into an agricultural land.